Objections to Alcohol Licensing Applications

 When must an objection be made?

 An objection must be in writing and be received by the Nelson District Licensing Committee within 15 working days* after the first publication of the public notice.
-Public Notices of alcohol licence applications are listed here.
+Click here for public notices of alcohol licence applications.
 A notice is also displayed on the premises or site.